osmosis-labs/sqs/README.md

       "max-split-routes": 3,
       // Maximum number of iterations to split a route across.
       "max-split-iterations": 10,
-      // Minimum liquidity for a pool to be included in the router
+      // Minimum liquidity cap for a pool to be considered in the router.
-      // denominated in OSMO.
-      "min-osmo-liquidity": 100,
+      "min-liquidity-cap": 100,
       // Whether to enable route caching
       "route-cache-enabled": true,
       // How long the route is cached for before expiry in seconds.